Flyer-Boy/NewApproach/README.md

 I used Neo4j Cypher on my scripts and the code above.
 With the standardization of GQL and the widespread adoption of OpenCypher, the portability of these Cypher-based scripts across different Graph Databases is becoming more feasible—though always subject to Graph implementation nuances.

-"Alea iacta est"—crossing the rubicon of Graph adoption! 🚀
+"Alea iacta est"—crossing the Rubicon of Graph adoption! 🚀

 Enjoy!